8 Closing Costs North Carolina Sellers Customarily Pay

 In North Carolina, real property taxes (or “ad valorem” taxes) are charged by counties and municipalities.

 By state law, property taxes are prorated to the day of closing, meaning that sellers only need to pay taxes for the amount of time they owned the property during the year.
 Because these taxes are under the authority of local governments, the cost can vary depending on where you live.
-To find out about your local property tax rates, see this spreadsheet from the North Carolina Department of Revenue.
+To find out about your local property tax rates, see this page from the North Carolina Department of Revenue.

 “Generally speaking, property taxes are not something that comes highly into the discussion … Property taxes are really reasonable in North Carolina.
 We get a lot of people who move in from out of state, and our taxes are negligible compared to where they came from.”